 Thank you for visiting my site.
-I hope you like the Art that you are seeing and I would love any feedback on either the artwork or the site itself just, email me at firstname.lastname@example.org Check out the new category in the shop (Cards) where I've a full range of A5 cards of prints of my work
+I hope you like my work.
+I would love any feedback on either the artwork or the site itself.
+Just email me at email@example.com

 I’ve been very quiet on the website for some time now but now all is to be revealed.
 I’ve been exploring a new medium!

 Last year I was sitting on the shoreline in Looe watching the waves gently kissing the beach, I was mesmerised by the water, the foam, the shells, stones, rock texture, the whole thing so relaxing and tranquil.
 How do you capture that?
 After some investigation I saw a demonstration of Acrylic fluid art and it just blew my mind, a whole new stream of ideas and passion flowed through me, I hadn't been this excited for many a year and so for months I’ve lived, practiced, dreamed and explored this new medium.
 I had to construct a whole new studio in Callington in my husband’s business premises just to accommodate the sheer size and mess that this art form makes (the main work table (1800x600mm) and the drying tables, racks and heat chambers and spray area that is required to make work like this.
 Plus a whole load of new art materials.